 - Persecution and physical attack by nations sure God was nothing.

-Israel had real shame.
-They had messed up so bad they were sure God would give up on them.
+From this passage, we observe that Israel had real shame.
+They had messed up so badly that they were sure God would give up on them.
 Can you relate?

 But God is not a God who puts us to shame.
 Shame comes from the enemy.